 Queen Elizabeth Park & Bloedel Conservatory

-We went to Queen Elizabeth Park after Granville Island and just CHILLED out.
-The views of the city and mountains were beautiful and there is also a conservatory where you can experience the colors and smells of the tropics all year round.
-We decided to just lay in the grass, but maybe next time we'll take a stroll through the conservatory.
+We went to Queen Elizabeth Park after Granville Island and CHILLED out.
+The views of the city and mountains were beautiful.
+There is a conservatory where you can experience the colors and smells of the tropics all year round.
+We decided to lay in the grass, maybe next time we'll take a stroll through the conservatory.